intel-analytics/ipex-llm/python/llm/example/GPU/Pipeline-Parallel-Inference/README.md

 #### Run Mistral-7B-v0.1 / Mixtral-8x7B-Instruct-v0.1 on two Intel Arc A770

-You could specify `--repo-id-or-model-path` in the test script to be the huggingface repo id for Mistral/Mixtral to be downloaded, or the path to the huggingface checkpoint folder.
+You could specify `--repo-id-or-model-path` in the test script to be the huggingface repo id for Mistral / Mixtral to be downloaded, or the path to the huggingface checkpoint folder.
 Besides, you could change `NUM_GPUS` to the number of GPUs you have on your machine.

 ```bash
 pip install transformers==4.37.0